mbal3x/GigaBerlin-Token/README.md

-//name this contract whatever you'd like contract ERC20Token is StandardToken {
+//name this contract whatever you'd like contract PIRATE is StandardToken {

     function () {
         //if ether is sent to this address, send it back.